Former Seahawk Tarvaris Jackson dies in car accident at age 36

 Jackson was currently serving as the quarterbacks coach at Tennessee State University and the school’s sports information department publicly confirmed the news.

+The Seahawks also confirmed the news in a tweet in which the team said it was “stunned and heartbroken to learn of the tragic passing of legend Tarvaris Jackson.
+T-Jack earned the respect of the organization and teammates with his competitiveness, toughness and professionalism.
+Our deepest condolences go out to his family and friends.”

-Tributes began pouring in on social media immediately for Jackson, who was the team’s starter in 2011 when he gutted out a pectoral muscle injury to play in all but one game, and then returned to serve as the backup for Russell Wilson from 2013-15.
+Tributes began pouring in on social media immediately for Jackson, who was Seattle’s starter in 2011 when he gutted out a pectoral muscle injury to play in all but one game, and then returned to serve as the backup for Russell Wilson from 2013-15.

 “TJack… you will be missed.
 Praying for your family…Love you man,” tweeted Wilson.